For information about registration for 2021-2022, please click HERE!

 The Journey leads teens right up to the Holy Sacrament of Confirmation.
-Our 10th grade year is different from all previous formation classes in that it is aimed at helping teens integrate all of their learning from the Journey’s two previous years into their daily life with their peers.
+Our final year is different from all previous formation classes in that it is aimed at helping teens integrate all of their learning from the Journey’s two previous years into their daily life with their peers.
 Guest speakers and small group discussions are vital components on our Year Three program.
 CORE teen mentors and adult volunteers lead small group discussions and themes of weekly speakers and discussions are mandated by the sacramental prep program from the Archdiocese of Atlanta.

 - Attend class weekly (with no more than 3 absences)